Compl3x7/c_data_structures/README.md

 A simple implementation of a linked list that I built prior to the making of this repository as a way to study and better consolidate my C programming skills.
 It's probably not even a good implementation, but I have decided to left it like this for now.
 Finished around 2023's summer and haven't touched on it ever since.

-### my_vector (On going...)
+### my_vector (Finished)

 A vector (redimensionable array) implementation.
-This vector isn't implemented with the use of a circular buffer so it's queue-like performace is probably questionable.
+This vector doesn't use a circular buffer so it's queue-like performace is probably questionable.